Ethiopian Student Movement: History

 The first demonstration occurred in 1965 driven by Marxist–Leninist university students with the slogan "Land to the Tiller".
 It was followed by the 1966, 1967 and 1968 uprising with "the powers that be on a variety of social and political issues".
 In May 1966, the student confronted the police, chanting the slogan "Is poverty a crime?".
 A faction within the movement supported the armed uprisings occurring against Selassie in Eritrea province and the Ogaden region.

 In April 1967, the third successive year of protest occurred near Arat Kilo campus rather than Siddest Kilo campus.
 In response, the Ethiopian government issued law to Ministry of Interior that restrict the protest.
-Two days prior, about 1,500 and 1,700 people demonstrated in Arat Kilo campus but were deterred by police force, utilizing tear gas and began attacking the demonstrator.
+Two days prior, about 1,500 and 1,700 people demonstrated in Arat Kilo campus but were deterred by police force, utilizing tear gas and began attacking the demonstrators.
 The 1973 nationwide famine also agitated the student activism and protest.
 Elleni Zeleke wrote: